mpontillo/psedit/README.md

 ## Introduction

+`psedit` allows the editing of Phantasy Star saved games.
+The save files must be dumps from a Sega Master System emulator, or a file-based dump of battery-backed-up SRAM data from the original cartridge, such as the contents of a `.ssm` file from an Everdrive.

-`psedit` was the first piece of software I released, back in the late 1990s.
+`psedit` is the first piece of software I released, back in the late 1990s, before the Internet became popular.
+It was distributed on FidoNet via dial-up bulletin board systems.

 After I found the long-lost source code on an old backup disk, I decided to upload it to GitHub and make it open source.

+My interest in this old project of mine was reinvigorated both because my ten-year-old son started getting interested in the original Phantasy Star game, and because I wanted to improve my Go language skills.

 ## Organization